Employee turnover rate refers to the percentage of employees who left your business during a given period (often a calendar year).

 - Involuntary departure: The employee leaves your company, but not willingly or because of their situation outside of work.
 An employee can be terminated for a variety of reasons, for example failing to meet goals or expectations, violating the code of conduct, etc.

-If your employees often leave voluntarily, consider whether your business might be at issue, for example because of an inadequate salary, an incomplete onboarding process, a toxic work environment, an inappropriate management style, etc.
+If your employees often leave voluntarily, consider whether your business might be at issue, for example because of an inadequate salary, an incomplete onboarding process, a toxic work environment, an inappropriate management style, etc. If your employees always leave because of scheduling issues, it would be a good idea to start using an employee scheduling software to reduce scheduling errors and frustrations.

 Conversely, if your employees are often terminated, ask yourself if your recruitment process is effective when it comes to finding candidates that mesh with your company, for example.